The Mirror Theater Ltd: Greensboro Arts Alliance and Residency

-The Mirror Theater's summer wing in Greensboro, Vermont was formed in 2005, called the Greensboro Arts Alliance and Residency (GAAR).
+The Mirror Theater's summer wing in Greensboro, Vermont was formed in 2005, and called the Greensboro Arts Alliance and Residency (GAAR).
 GAAR mixed professional MRC company members with local community members with the goal to expand cultural opportunities for Vermont's Orleans County.

 Jim Lowe of The Times Argus said “The Greensboro Arts Alliance and Residency and The Mirror Theater are creating a new arts world in Greensboro, bringing local talent together with seasoned professionals for the greater community”.

 In 2012, Tony-nominated actress Marla Schaffel became Artist-in-Residence for GAAR, starring first in The Sound of Music.
 2013's season included Marla Schaffel as “Marian” in Meredith Willson's The Music Man, directed by Sabra Jones, playing in repertory with Thorton Wilder’s Our Town, directed by GAAR Co-Artistic Director Charles McAteer and Edgar Lee Master’s Spoon River Anthology.

-2014’s production of Rodgers and Hammerstein's Carousel was called a “serious and elegant piece of theater”, while Sabra Jones production of The Miracle Worker was named one of the “Best Bets” by the Burlington Free Press.
+2014’s production of Rodgers and Hammerstein's Carousel was called a “serious and elegant piece of theater”, while Sabra Jones's production of The Miracle Worker was named one of the “Best Bets” by the Burlington Free Press.
 MRC company member and Golden Globe nominee Tina Chen also presented her one-woman show, entitled “Legacy of my Chinese Family".

-GAAR celebrated their 10th anniversary in 2015 with three productions playing in repertory: Hamlet, directed by Sabra Jones, Tom Stoppard’s Rosencrantz and Guildenstern Are Dead, directed by Myriam Cyr, and Kiss Me Kate, starring Marla Schaffel and directed by Charles McAteer.
+GAAR celebrated its 10th anniversary in 2015 with three productions playing in repertory: Hamlet, directed by Sabra Jones, Tom Stoppard’s Rosencrantz and Guildenstern Are Dead, directed by Myriam Cyr, and Kiss Me Kate, starring Marla Schaffel and directed by Charles McAteer.

 The Times Argus of Vermont called Hamlet a “powerful experience…potent and convincing” and wrote the company was “one of Vermont’s important theaters”.
 The 2015 season also featured a lecture with RSC member and Olivier Award winner Brian Cox, who discussed his experiences performing and teaching Shakespeare.

 GAAR also presented a children's production of You're a Good Man, Charlie Brown with a cast entirely of children featuring professional costumes, lighting, and set, and directed by Marla Schaffel with choreography by Lily McAteer.

 In 2016, GAAR received the appellation of “the most powerful theater in Vermont” by The Times Argus; the season consisted of To Kill a Mockingbird, directed by Sabra Jones, in repertory with Annie Get Your Gun, directed by MRC company member Sean Haberle and starring Marla Schaffel, and Joshua Sobol's Sinners.
 To Kill a Mockingbird was called “a great story well told” and Annie Get Your Gun was said to be “absolutely delightful… there is nothing like a song and dance musical, and this one was particularly good”.
 Sinners, directed by Olivier Award winner Brian Cox, was the American premiere of Joshua Sobol’s play.
 About a woman who is condemned to be stoned to death for her affair, the production was said to be ultimately tender, beautiful, and deeply compelling due to the performances of the cast.

 In 2016, Brian Cox joined Charles McAteer as Co-Artistic Director of The Mirror Theater, under Sabra Jones as Founding Producing Artistic Director.